10 secrets of the Golden Gate Bridge

 It's not red, although you're not crazy to think so.
 Visitors "all call it red," said Russell.

-Back in the day, the US Navy, then part of the War Department, oversaw the waterways and wanted to paint this bridge black and yellow for high visibility, like a bumblebee, said fellow painter Jared Bower.
+Back in the day, the US Navy, then part of the War Department, oversaw the waterways and wanted to paint this bridge black and yellow for high visibility, like a bumblebee, said fellow painter Jarrod Bauer.

 As the bridge was being erected in the 1930s, the steel brought to construct the bridge had a coat of red lead on it.
-The husband-and-wife architect team of Irving and Gertrude Morrow liked that color against the landscape here, Bower said.
+The husband-and-wife architect team of Irving and Gertrude Morrow liked that color against the landscape here, Bauer said.

 They ended up mixing paint to create the color International Orange, which is similar to the color of red lead, he said.